Why is biology important to the Pharmaceutical Industry? Biologists have an important role to play in the exciting discovery of new medicines.

 Each ‘hit’ will be followed up by making and testing similar molecules called ‘leads’.
-‘Lead’ compounds will be tested in a number of ways to find out which is likely to have the highest level of beneficial activity in the body (which will treat the disease successfully) but crucially without dangerous side effects.
+‘Lead’ compounds will be tested in a number of ways to find out which is likely to have the highest level of beneficial activity in the body to successfully treat the disease.

 One chemical compound will eventually be selected as a 'candidate' to be made into a medicine but will need to be tested for toxicity to cells, animals and ultimately humans.
+If the medicine exhibits a side effect, it needs to be decided whether the benfit of potentially curing the patient outweighs the side effects that may occur.
 A successful medicine will need to reach the right part of the body and will need to remain in the body long enough so that doses don’t have to be taken too frequently.

 Many different biology specialists (e.g. pharmacologists, toxicologists and molecular biologists) are involved throughout the discovery and development of a medicine and each has a vital role.
 If you would like to know more about the work of a biologist, visit the Case studies section of the website for a selection of interviews with young scientists.